 Nevertheless, only the priests were allowed to prepare the lamps - to fill them with oil and place the wicks in them.
-This teaches us that we must indeed look to the religious leaders - those who have dedicated their lives to studying G-d's Torah and understanding His will (Mishneh Torah, Shemittah v'Yovel 13:13) - to determine the methods that we can use to inspire ourselves and to inspire others.
+This teaches us that we must indeed look to the religious leaders - those who have dedicated their lives to studying G-d's Torah and understanding His will - to determine the methods that we can use to inspire ourselves and to inspire others.

 Once the "priest" has given us the tools to inspire ourselves and others, it becomes our privilege and duty to do so.
 (Likutei Sichot, vol. 2, pp. 314-317) - Rabbi Moshe Yaakov Wisnefsky